rll307/DataAppliedLinguistics1/Module_2/01_Gutenberg.md

 fim <- which(M.1 == "FIM")
 ```

-Such an exercise is possible because Gutenberg project is very
+Such an exercise is possible because Gutemberg project is very
 consistent in terms of file formats.
 In different contexts, we would
 have to make it manually.
 Now I will select the data I will work with: